GENERAL RULES AND INFORMATION

 Each year sponsors supply prizes for competition winners, this years can be found on the sponsors and prizes page.

 There are also four historical trophies, awarded to specific winners.
-Details of these awards, their history and awarding criteria can be found on the Awards and Trophies page.
+Details of these awards, their history and award criteria can be found on the Awards and Trophies page.